AleksandarFaraj/blocksite/README.md

 (pornhub) |
 (xvideos)

+### Description
 As you saw, dot is backslashed.
 Without backslashing dot match any character.
 This is how works regular expressions.
+Vertical line is alternation sign, it divides one hostname from another.
+Each hostname should be placed inside brackets.
+Brackets are used for grouping letters.
+It allows you use alternations for whole words not for just two letters.
+That's all what you really need to know about regular expressions to use this extension.
-Just do like in examples above, it's simple.
+Just do like in example above, it's simple.

+If you want to know more, read REGEX_intro.

 ### Why should I use it?
 It can be useful, if you spend too much time at social network(fb, youtube, etc).
 Blocksite doesn't send you any notification/question before or after closing page.
 It just silent closes page and don't disturb you.
 It created for saving you time, not for wasting it.

-### TO DO
-* short introduction to regular expression